galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 Loss function is calculated for each training example.
 The average of the calculated loss functions over all training examples in the training set is the **Cost function**.
 The goal of the learning algorithm is to minimize the cost function.
-The cost function is a function of network weightsand biases of all neurons in all layers.
+The cost function is a function of network weights and biases of all neurons in all layers.
 The **backpropagation** learning algorithm iteratively computes the gradient of cost function relative to each weight and bias, then updates the weights and biases in the opposite direction of the gradient, to find the local minimum.